3dpocustoms-lang/Blender-Anno-.cfg-Import-Addon/README.md

+For Anno 117,  this updates the importing to work with Blender 5.2 LTS (currently available on STEAM)

 # Blender-Anno1800-.cfg-Import/Export-Addon
 Allows you to import from Anno (1800) .cfg files, make changes and export it to .cfg again.
 Automatically positions all models, props, particles, decals, subfiles, ifo-blockers, and cf7 blockers in the scene.